UKnowWhoIm/whatsapp-telegram-bridge/README.md

 ## How to use

-1. Create a `settings.json` file from the `settings.example.json` and add your whatsapp chat's name to `pipes`.
+1. Create a `settings.json` file from the `settings.example.json`.
+In the `pipes` key store your all your required whatsapp chat's names.

 2. Create a [telegram bot](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot).
-Find the API key, and store it as your whatsapp chat's `token`.
-Store the name as your whatsapp chat's `name`.
+Find the API key, and store it as value of key `token`.

 3. If you want to use it for a private channel, follow this [link](https://sarafian.github.io/low-code/2020/03/24/create-private-telegram-chatbot.html), and obatin `chat_id`

     If you don't mind creating a public channel, create it and obtain `chat_id`(@your channel name in url)

-4. Add chat_id to your corresponding whatsapp chat's `telegramChannel` property.
+4. Add `chat_id` to your corresponding whatsapp chat's key.

 5. Run
     ```